BKinya/Android-FAQ/README.md

 Check this article for more details: [Typical Hiring Pipeline](https://thetechresume.com/samples/the-hiring-pipeline.html#typical-hiring-pipeline)

-Preparing for interviews makes all the difference difference.
-So prepare😃.
+Preparing for interviews makes all the difference.
+So prepare 😃.

 ### As a beginner, when do I know it's the right time for me to start applying for a job?
 I do not think there is a specific time.
 You could start applying immediately after Campus, after completing a boot camp.